 Both of Sabatini's losses were quick knockouts, to Diego Lopes and Damon Jackson.
 The Lopes loss has aged incredibly well given Lopes' performances since then; the Jackson loss could be written off as a lucky punch.
 That also came with some extenuating circumstances as Jackson had suffered a loss in the family that week and came out uncharacteristically aggressive.

-More importantly, Pearce has never landed a UFC knockdown, so probably can't access the kryptonite needed to beat Sabatini.
+More importantly, Pearce has never landed a UFC knockdown, so he probably can't access the kryptonite needed to beat Sabatini.
 Pearce is primarily a wrestler, which could work against him given Sabatini's elite submission ability.

 After opening at +130, the best current line on the Renzo Gracie Philly product is +118 at Caesars, but I'd be happy anywhere I can get plus money.